e280/renraku/README.md

   await remote.sum[tune]({notify: true})(1, 2)
     // undefined
   ```
-  - this is how we do a json-rpc protocol 'notification' request, which won't return a result (for fire-and-forget actions)
+  - this is how we do a json-rpc protocol 'notification' request, which skips the response (for fire-and-forget actions)
   - sometimes responses are not needed, so this can be a nice little optimization
 - `tune` a call with `transfer`
   ```ts